junxit/us-congress-bills-110/bill.md

         - **(I)** for which there was a binding commitment for use of the facility in effect prior to August 29, 2005; and
         - **(II)** that was scheduled to be held on or before December 31, 2005, at the facility.
       - **(ii)** *Lost revenues* Contributions under paragraph (1)(B) shall not be made for any lost revenues.
+    - **(C)** *Contributions for reasonable costs of renting or leasing* Contributions made under paragraph (1)(D) shall be limited to the reasonable costs of renting or leasing the facility during the period beginning on August 29, 2005, and ending on January 6, 2006.
   - **(3)** *Costs recoverable from other sources* Costs that may be recovered by the State of Louisiana from any other program or from insurance or another source shall not be eligible for assistance under this subsection.
   - **(4)** *Limitation on statutory construction* Nothing in this section shall be construed to affect eligibility for assistance under section 403 or 406 of the Stafford Act (42 U.S.C.
 5170b or 5172), except to the extent that such assistance would result in a duplication of benefits.
   - **(5)** *Federal share* The Federal share of assistance under this subsection shall be 100 percent of the eligible costs.